louismullie/temp-data/markdown_final/b45f7afb-5e7d-49e4-845c-bfa6dd5f1cac.md

 ARM B
 - CONTROL GROUP the starting dose will be 1–4mg/kg of body weight of prednisone, depending on clinical condition and pneumonitis severity, the induction treatment will last 5–7 days; in case of severe condition
 - no improvement after 48–72 h of initial treatment
-- introduction of immunosuppressive agent is recommended: cyclophosphamide, mofetil mycophenolate or infliximab.
+- **Introduction of immunosuppressive agent is recommended**: cyclophosphamide, mofetil mycophenolate or infliximab.
 A continuation treatment with dose tapering is than planned, starting from oral dose of 30–60mg q 24h of prednisone, and dose reduction of 10mg q 24 h each 1 week.
 This arm will be treated for 6–12 weeks.
 During the treatment and after its termination the function of respiratory system, interstitial changes in radiologic examinations, anticancer response, survival time, pneumonitis relapse and glucocorticosteroid side effects will be monitored and evaluated.
 The observation will last up to 52 weeks.

 In case of elevated inflammatory markers, clinical, laboratory or microbiological signs of infection accompanying pneumonitis it is recommended to administer antibiotics.
 Antibiotics will not be routinely used in the whole study population.
 Dosage and administration: The preferred oral agent is prednisone, in single daily dose administered in the morning.
 The recommended dose of co-trimoxazole in case of PCP prophylaxis is 960mg q2d administered on Monday, Wednesday and Friday; it should last until 10mg q 24h of prednisone is reached.